 220. We find that the proposed provisions regarding the payment of study costs by the Interconnection Customer are adequate.
 The NOPR LGIP makes clear that the Interconnection Customer is responsible for the actual costs of all Interconnection Studies.
 We reject the proposal that the Interconnection Customer fully prepay the costs of Interconnection Studies because the advance payment would be based on Transmission Provider estimates rather than actual costs.
-The Commission recognizes that the costs of performing Interconnection Studies may vary by Interconnection Study process so that the Transmission Provider can offer the Interconnection Customer a reasonable estimate of what the actual study costs will be.
+The Commission recognizes that the costs of performing Interconnection Studies may vary by Interconnection Customer because each interconnection is unique.
+The unique features of each interconnection Study process so that the Transmission Provider can offer the Interconnection Customer a reasonable estimate of what the actual study costs will be.
 However, we will require the Transmission Provider to provide a detailed and itemized accounting of the Interconnection Study costs in the relevant invoices.
 If the Interconnection Customer disputes the study cost, it may pursue dispute resolution procedures as described in Section 13.5 of the Final Rule LGIP.